mmore500/waves/blog/_posts/2020-06-03-queuemanager-blogpost.md

 - Emscripten compiler
 - Empirical math tools
 - Empirical web tools
+- Empirical SettingConfig Library
 - C++17
 - HTML5/CSS3 - testing visualizations
 - JavaScript - browser capabilities from C++

 The CookieCutter was used to initiate all of necessary directories/files required in order to compile my software with the Emscripten compiler.
 Queue Manager is implemented as a header-only library in C++17.
 Its comprised of multiple classes, the primary one being the actual Queue Manager class.
 In this class, an STL Queue is the primary structure that the Queue Manager tool utilizes.
 Within this class, several member functions utilize Empricals web/math tools.
 This allows for the tool to be displayable for users onto a browser.
-Once the user configurs this class to their preference, visuals are rendered by the Emscripten compiler onto a browser.
+Once the user configurs this class to their preference, using the imbedded SettingConfig Library, visuals are rendered by the Emscripten compiler onto a browser.

-## Project challenges
+## Project Challenges

 - First using regular Config library from Empirical
   - Discuss big challenges with using that (Ugly Macros)